anon-blue/anon.blue/README.txt

 e?  - Yes it's true We I would like to Wich name??I can try.
-The name is perfect Yes I know fraencht name. "can't dance from france" can you write lyrics? i can sing. ok cool, let's start with a simple rhyme. you know french? i don't so it w ill have a weird pronunciation but too bad it will be funny.want a nice song. re ally blue yes, it's very very blue[[(oooopd
+The name is perfect Yes I know fraencht name. "can't dance from france" can you write lyrics? i can sing. ok cool, let's start with a simple rhyme. you know french? i don't so it w ill have a weird pronunciation but too bad it will be funny.
+GO. fromage?ong. re ally blue yes, it's very very blue[[(oooopd

                                is there such a thing?